David Warfield

-Life and career
+Career

-Warfield was born David Wohlfeld in San Francisco, California, to German-Jewish parents, Louise and Sigmund Wohlfeld.
-His first connection with the theatre was as an usher.
+Warfield was born David Wohlfeld in San Francisco to German-Jewish parents, Louise and Sigmund Wohlfeld.
+His first connection with the theater was as an usher.
 He made his first stage appearance in 1888 in The Ticket-of-Leave Man.
-Two years later he went to New York City, where he appeared at the Casino Theatre and at Weber and Field's Music Hall.
-In 1901, he was discovered and promoted by David Belasco who starred him in The Auctioneer, in which he played 1,400 times, including a revival that extended over several seasons.
-He remained under the Belasco management.
+In 1890, he went to New York City and appeared at the Casino Theatre on Broadway and at Weber and Field's Music Hall, also a Broadway theater in Manhattan.
+In 1901, he was discovered and promoted by David Belasco who cast him in The Auctioneer.
+Warfield performed in the role 1,400 times, including a revival which extended over several seasons.
+He was managed by Belasco.

-Although he appeared in many productions, his fortune and success in theater centered on his playing four major roles over a 25-year period: Simon Levi in The Auctioneer (1901), Anton von Barwig in The Music Master (1904), Wes Bigelow in A Grand Army Man (1907) and the title role in The Return of Peter Grimm (1911).

-One of his best-known roles was that of Anton von Barwig in The Music Master, which he played from 1904 to 1908, appearing in the part more than 1000 times.
-In 1908, Warfield and his company appeared at the Elitch Theatre in The Music Master and A Grand Army Man.
-Warfield's company included Denver-native and eponym of the Tony Awards, Antoinette Perry.

-In 1911 Warfield created the title role in The Return of Peter Grimm, a play Cecil B. DeMille claimed that David Belasco stole from him.
+Warfield appeared in many productions; his fortune and success in theater centered on playing four major roles over 25 years: Simon Levi in The Auctioneer (1901), Anton von Barwig in The Music Master (1904), Wes Bigelow in A Grand Army Man (1907), and the title role in The Return of Peter Grimm (1911).
+One of his best-known roles was portraying Anton von Barwig in The Music Master, which he played from 1904 to 1908, appearing in the part more than 1000 times.
+In 1908, Warfield and his company appeared at the Elitch Theatre in Denver, in The Music Master and A Grand Army Man.
+His company included Antoinette Perry from Denver and a namesake of the Tony Awards.
+In 1911, Warfield created the title role in The Return of Peter Grimm, a play Cecil B. DeMille claimed that David Belasco stole from DeMille.

-Warfield's position as a leading American actor in comedy was established by the masterly style in which he portrayed, in each of these plays, a kindly old gentleman who is pathetic in misfortune and amusingly eccentric.
-In 1916 he appeared in Van der Decken, a play by Belasco, based on the legend of The Flying Dutchman.

-The Warfield Theatre in Warfield's birthplace of San Francisco, California, is named in his honor.

-Warfield, who at the time was one of the world's richest entertainers, died in New York City, at 84.
+Warfield's position as a leading actor in comedy was established by the masterful style he portrayed in plays, a kindly old gentleman who is pathetic in misfortune and amusingly eccentric.
+In 1916, he appeared in Van der Decken, a play by Belasco based on the legend of The Flying Dutchman.
+The Warfield Theatre in San Francisco, Warfield's birthplace is named in his honor.
+Warfield, at the time one of the world's richest entertainers, died in New York City at 84.